Indonesia AirAsia Flight 8501: Victims

-Forty-one people who were on board the AirAsia flight were members of a single church congregation in Surabaya.
+Forty-one people who were on board the AirAsia flight were members of a single church congregation in Surabaya named Gereja Mawar Sharon.
 Most were families with young children travelling to Singapore for a new year's holiday.

 The bodies began to be returned to their families on 1 January 2015.
 At that time, the East Java Regional Police Department's Disaster Victim Identification commissioner stated that the victims were identified by the means of post mortem results, thumb prints, and their personal belongings.

-Air Asia offered US$32,000 or Rp300 million to each of the grieving family members of the victims of the accident as initial compensation from an overall part of compensation.
+AirAsia offered US$32,000 or Rp300 million to each of the grieving family members of the victims of the accident as initial compensation from an overall part of compensation.
 David Thejakusuma, who had 7 family members on the flight, received the amount for each family member he lost.

-On 16 March 2015, Monash University awarded in the form of posthumous title (award of posthumous degree) the Bachelor of Commerce to one of the late crash victims, Kevin Alexander Sujipto.
-Professor Colm Kearney, Dean of the Faculty of Business and Economics presented it to a member of his family.
+On 16 March 2015, Monash University posthumously awarded a Bachelor of Commerce to one of the crash victims, Kevin Alexander Sujipto.
+Professor Colm Kearney, Dean of the Faculty of Business and Economics, presented it to a member of his family.
 A memorial service was held alongside the presentation of the award, and was attended by the Consul General of Indonesia for Victoria and Tasmania, Dewi Savitri Wahab, 40 of the deceased's friends and representatives from the Indonesian Student Association in Australia (PPIA) Monash University branch.

-On 28 December 2015, the first anniversary of the crash, a private prayer service was held in a private room in Mahameru Building, East Java Regional Police, Surabaya, attended by relatives of the victims.
-The service was also attended by the Head Chief of the Search and Rescue Agency Henry Bambang Soelistyo.
-Representatives from the family members asked the National Transportation Safety Committee to ensure the safety of air travel in Indonesia.
-The Indonesian Government was also asked by the family members to ratify the Montreal Convention, finally ratified on 19 May 2017.
+On 28 December 2015, the first anniversary of the crash, a private prayer service was held in a room in the Mahameru Building of the East Java Regional Police, Surabaya, and was attended by relatives of the victims, as well as by the Head Chief of the Search and Rescue Agency, Henry Bambang Soelistyo.
+Representatives of the family members asked the National Transportation Safety Committee to ensure the safety of air travel in Indonesia.
+The Indonesian Government was also asked by the family members to ratify the Montreal Convention, which later occurred on 19 May 2017.